I am a compulsive list maker. Compulsive.

 It’s almost paralyzing.
 I scroll Pinterest and think–“hey, that’s cute, that’s a great idea, we have all the supplies for that, Gus would love that…”

 And I pin a little…and then I shut off my phone and feel lost in my own thoughts.

-As a homemaker I do well with the small things–dishes, laundry, vacuuming–but I am TERRIBLE at the big things.
-I think it’s because I am easily overwhelmed and almost always juggling a baby.
-As a result there are things I just don’t do, like organize or deep clean or purge, and we suffer as a result.
+As a result, there are things I just don’t do, like organize or deep clean or purge, and we suffer as a result.

 Okay, have I written enough about writing yet?